fredrikaverpil/jugs/README.md

 - Access Jupyter: `http://localhost:8888`
 - Use this option to avoid using the token: `--NotebookApp.token=''`

-You can now create Jupyter notebooks which have live access to a Google bucket!
+You can now create Jupyter notebooks which have live access to a Google bucket.
+Save the notebooks in `/jugs` so that you can access them later...

 ### Stop and delete container